Could the UK’s National Security and Investment Act affect your business?

 Acquirer risk involves an examination of the specific investor, which includes an assessment of those in ultimate control of the investor, their track record in acquisitions, their other holdings in the relevant sector and their known affiliations.

-The target risk, trigger event risk and acquirer risk will be considered in the round to determine whether intervention is merited.
+The target risk, control risk and acquirer risk will be considered in the round to determine whether intervention is merited.

 Potential for intervention

-The Government estimated that up to 1,800 transactions may be notified each year, with up to 95 called in for a full assessment.
-However, initial data indicates otherwise at this stage (please see further information on this below).
+When the NSI Act came into force the Government estimated that up to 1,800 transactions may be notified each year, with up to 95 called in for a full assessment.
+However, the data indicates otherwise at this stage (please see further information on this below).

 In theory, the Government has wide-ranging powers to block or place conditions on a proposed transaction.
-However, it is expected to be rare for the Government to block transactions or require significant remedies.
+However, when the NSI Act came into force it was expected to be rare for the Government to block transactions or require significant remedies and data to date seems to support that expectation.

 It is now reasonably clear that equitable security over shares should not require notification ab initio, but may require notification before any enforcement.
 The Cabinet Office and the City of London Law Society have provided joint guidance that, while the grant of a security over shares could create an equitable interest in such shares, such an interest should not grant control over such shares (within the meaning of the NSI Act) until the happening of an event that would provide control (eg an enforcement event).